Day Small Group Tours from Ostuni, Cisternino or Alberobello

 Saturday: Trani & Castel del Monte.
 Price 145 Euros including ticket to the castle and guided tour.

-Optional lunch at Corte in Fiore in Trani (50 Euros) or Montegusto in Castel del Monte (35 Euros).
+.
 Castel del Monte, built in 1240, was one of Frederick II Hoenstaufen's favourite residences.
-He has been the first modern ruler in European history and had indeed had the good fortune to have grown up in Sicily and Puglia in a mixed culture that uniquely combined elements of antiquity, Arabic and Jewish wisdom, the Occidental spirit of the Middle Ages, and Norman realism.
+He was one of the first modern rulers in European history and had the good fortune to have grown up in Sicily and Puglia in a mixed culture that uniquely combined elements of antiquity, Arabic and Jewish wisdom, the Occidental spirit of the Middle Ages, and Norman realism.
 The intellectual life of his court reflected this heritage.
 A courtly “republic of scholars,” it nurtured and fostered the natural sciences as well as philosophy, poetry, and mathematics, and translations as well as original writing, both in Latin and in the vernacular (early Italian).
 The pursuit of knowledge without special respect for traditional authorities was characteristic of Frederick and his court.
+Optional lunch at Corte in Fiore in Trani (50 Euros) or Montegusto in Castel del Monte (35 Euros)

 Sunday: Lecce, Otranto & Castro.
 Price 135 Euros pp.

-Optional lunches at award winning restaurants from 35 Euros pp (with wine included).
+Optional lunches at award winning restaurants 35/45 Euros pp (with wine included).

 Visit to wineries with winetastings from 20 Euros pp.

-Prices refer to departures from Ostuni, Alberobello or Lecce.
-Please add 15 Euros pp. for pick ups from Monopoli, Polignano a Mare, Brindisi, Ceglie Messapica, Cisternino or Martina Franca.
+Prices refer to departures from Ostuni, Alberobello Lecce Monopoli, Polignano a Mare, Brindisi, Ceglie Messapica, Cisternino or Martina Franca.

 video of Polignano a Mare